Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Connect a display to the Thunderbolt 4 USB Type-C port located on the left side of the laptop using the USB Type-C hub
+1. Connect a display to the Thunderbolt 4 USB Type-C port located on the left side of the laptop using the USB Type-C hub.
-1. Open the Settings application and select the Displays pane in the left menu
+1. Open the Settings application and select the Displays panel in the left menu.
-1. Verify that the attached external monitor can be selected
+1. Verify that the attached external monitor can be selected.
-1. Select and enable the monitor
+1. Select and enable the monitor.

 **Expected result**

-1. The monitor connected to the laptop via the Thunderbolt 4 port should power on and display video from the laptop
+1. The monitor connected to the laptop via the Thunderbolt 4 port should power on and display video from the laptop.

-### UTC004.002 USB Type-C Display output (Windows 10)
+### UTC004.002 USB Type-C Display output (Windows 11)

 **Test description**